7Block Labs

 Production-grade options

-• Use specialized plugins to offload account/slot/tx streams to Kafka/Postgres; scale consumers horizontally; avoid overusing heavy HTTP calls like getProgramAccounts without filters or pagination. (github.com)
+• Check out specialized plugins to offload your account, slot, and transaction streams to Kafka/Postgres.
+It’s a smart move to scale your consumers horizontally and steer clear of heavy HTTP calls like getProgramAccounts without using filters or pagination.
+You can find more info on this GitHub link.

 Query layers that serve your app smarter than raw RPC